johnchristotle/light-christian-library/README.md

 # Getting Started with Create React App
+Light Christian Library:
+Built with React, JavaScript, Material UI, Node.js and MySQL It's simply a unique search bar that filters through data.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App] to begin, please check the package.json file to see the dependansies needed to be install in order to run this app successfully.

 ## Available Scripts